maniartech/gotime/README.md

 ## Intuitive Date Format (IDF)

-We've developed the Intuitive Date Format (IDF) for Temporal. `IDF is a cAsE-insensitive format`, eliminating ambiguity often associated with dd-mm-yyyy formats.
+We've developed the Intuitive Date Format (IDF) for `gotime`. `IDF is a cAsE-insensitive format`, eliminating ambiguity often associated with dd-mm-yyyy formats.
 This intuitive format makes date and time formatting simple and hackable. entry by removing the need to remember upper and lower case attributes, a common issue with other similar formats.
 For example, %Y represents a four-digit year, while %y denotes a two-digit year in strftime.
 In contrast, IDF intuitively uses yyyy for a four-digit year and yy for a two-digit year.
 Typing dates is also more straightforward with IDF, as the format yyyy-mm-dd is easier to remember and input compared to the less intuitive 2006-01-02.

-Temporal supports simple, human-friendly date-time formatting.
+It supports simple, human-friendly date-time formatting.
 The table below displays the supported formats.
-Internally, Temporal utilizes time.Time.Format() and converts human-friendly formats into the time.Time format.
+Internally, `gotime` utilizes time.Time.Format() and converts human-friendly formats into the time.Time format.
 For instance, it transforms yyyy-mm-dd into 2006-01-02 before using time.Time.Format() to format the date.

 ### Date Formats